 For this project you need two files, simplePIC.c and NU32bootloaded.ld.
-The MPLAB X IDE will create its own makefile.
 You will use the MPLAB X IDE to create a "project" folder to hold these files as well as other files, such as the final executable.

 Step 1.
 Launch MPLAB and choose File > New Project...
 Select the Category Microchip Embedded and the type of project as Standalone Project and click Next.
-(In this book we use the word "standalone" to mean a program that is loaded using a programmer, not a bootloader, which is different than the usage in MPLAB.)
+(In this book we use the word "standalone"

+to mean a program that is loaded using a programmer, not a bootloader, which is different than the usage in MPLAB.)